Jurisdiction overview

 How is Spanish tax residency determined?

-Article 9 IRPF Law: any of three tests — >183 days in calendar year (sporadic absences attributed unless other tax residency demonstrated), principal centre of economic interests in Spain, or spouse-and-minor-children habitually-resident presumption.
-Article 93 Beckham Law allows qualifying inbound workers, entrepreneurs, and remote workers to elect 24/47 percent flat IRPF for up to 6 tax years [SC8].
+Article 9 IRPF Law: any of three tests — more than 183 days in calendar year (sporadic absences attributed unless other tax residency demonstrated), principal centre of economic interests in Spain, or spouse-and-minor-children habitually-resident presumption.
+Article 93 Beckham Law allows qualifying inbound workers, entrepreneurs, and remote workers to elect 24/47 percent flat IRPF for up to 6 tax years.

 How does Spanish personal income tax work?